A General Framework for Joint Multi-State Models: Background

 \subsection{Multi-State Semi-Markov Processes}

-\textit{Multi-state semi-Markov processes} (MSMPs) offer a natural generalization by allowing the distribution of sojourn times to be arbitrary.
+\emph{Multi-state semi-Markov processes} (MSMPs) offer a natural generalization by allowing the distribution of sojourn times to be arbitrary.

-In an MSMP, the process is defined by a directed graph \(G=(V,E)\), where \(V\) represents the set of states and \(E\) the set of possible transitions.
-The transition intensities \(\lambda_{k'|k}(t \mid t_0)\) from state \(k\) to state \(k'\) at time \(t\), given entry time \(t_0\).
-The sojourn time in state \(k\) is not restricted to an exponential distribution, allowing for more realistic modeling of the time spent in each state.
+In an MSMP, the process is defined by a directed graph $G = (V, E)$, where $V$ represents the set of states and $E$ the set of possible transitions.
+The transition intensities $\lambda_{k \to k'}(t \mid t_0)$ from state $k$ to state $k'$ at time $t$, given entry time $t_0$, are therefore assumed to be non-identically zero.
+The sojourn time in state $k$ is not restricted to an exponential distribution, allowing for more realistic modeling of the time spent in each state.

 MSMPs have been widely applied in a range of disciplines.
-In reliability, they are used to modeling degradation and repair processes \citep{limnios2001semi}.
+In reliability, they are used to model degradation and repair processes \citep{limnios2001semi}.
 In biomedical studies, they have proven useful for analyzing illness-death models or disease progression with non-exponential transitions \citep{commenges2006likelihood, fiocco2008modelling}.
 Applications in finance also exist, where semi-Markovian dynamics can model credit rating migrations or economic regimes \citep{luciano2006semi}.
 In these contexts, MSMPs retain the Markov property in the embedded jump chain while offering increased realism through flexible dwell time modeling.

 From a methodological standpoint, MSMPs extend estimation strategies developed for Markov models, such as maximum likelihood or Bayesian inference, and can accommodate interval-censored or misclassified data \citep{frydman2005estimation}.
 This makes them a powerful and general tool for multi-state event history analysis.